What is FMT and where to get a Fecal Microbiota Transplant

 That said, here are some general recommendations to improve your microbiome:

-Eat a healthy, diverse diet based on whole foods: A diet rich in fruits, vegetables, whole grains, legumes, nuts, and seeds can provide the fiber, prebiotics, and other nutrients that help support a healthy gut microbiome.
-Though this advice varies from person to person due to each person’s unique gut microbiome.
-Many people may not have the microbes required to properly digest some healthy foods.
+Eat a healthy, diverse diet based on whole foods.
+It is generally thought that a diet rich in fruits, vegetables, whole grains, legumes, nuts, and seeds can provide fiber, prebiotics, and other nutrients that help support a healthy gut microbiome.
+However, many people may not have the microbes required to properly digest some healthy foods, so each person may have to experiment to find the best foods for them.

-Avoid processed and sugary foods: Processed and sugary foods can disrupt the balance of bacteria in your gut, leading to an unhealthy microbiome.
+Avoid processed and sugary foods.
+Processed and sugary foods can disrupt the balance of microbes in your gut, leading to an unhealthy microbiome.

-Get enough sleep: Poor sleep has been linked to an imbalance in the gut microbiome.
+Get enough sleep.
+Poor sleep has been linked to imbalances in the gut microbiome.
 Aim for 7-8 hours of sleep each night.

-Avoid unnecessary antibiotics: Antibiotics can disrupt the balance of bacteria in your gut, leading to an unhealthy microbiome.
+Avoid unnecessary antibiotics.
+Antibiotics can kill off beneficial, host-native microbes and disrupt the balance of your gut, leading to an unhealthy microbiome.
 Only take antibiotics when absolutely necessary and always follow your healthcare provider's instructions.

-Consider prebiotic foods & supplements: Prebiotics are types of fiber that feed the beneficial bacteria in your gut.
+Consider prebiotic foods & supplements.
+Prebiotics are types of fiber that feed the beneficial bacteria in your gut.
 They can be found in certain foods, such as onions, garlic, and asparagus, or taken as supplements.
-Again, there is significant person-to-person variation when trying prebiotics.
+Again, there is significant person-to-person variation when trying prebiotics, and they may not be beneficial for you.

-Avoid smoking and alcohol consumption: Smoking and alcohol consumption can negatively affect the gut microbiome.
+Avoid smoking and alcohol consumption.
+Smoking and alcohol consumption can detrimentally affect the gut microbiome and general health.